THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 The almost infinite or endless dimension of time that developed as a result of geological thinking, challenging the creationism and catastrophism of a previous epoch, coincided with the discovery of Neptune.
 In particular, this aspect of Lyell’s Mercury is an ilustration of how Neptune works scientifically and rationally, complementing the usual way of seeing it which denies this part of Neptune’s nature.

 Lyell’s book has been called “the most influential scientific book ever”.
 It was published in 3 volumes from 1830 to 1833, and when Lyell died in 1875 it was on its 12th edition.
-The first volume published in 1830, was given as a gift to Darwin by the captain of the “Beagle” before they set sails on December 27, 1831 at 2:00 pm:
+The first volume published in 1830, was given as a gift to Darwin by the captain of the “Beagle” before they set sails on December 27, 1831 at 2:00 pm (Ref.: Darwin’s entrance in his diary: “We joined the Beagle about 2 oclock outside the Breakwater, — & immediately with every sail filled by a light breeze we scudded away at the rate of 7 or 8 knots an hour.“)

 This establishes an identity between Lyell and Darwin’s famous youth expedition that was the basis of his theory of evolution, an identity that is astrologically described by the Mercury/Neptune conjunction.
 Another clear Neptunian connection is established at their deaths: